JLeevi/crimes/README.md

 in progress...

+---

+Currently, the main data exploration work is in the `main.ipynb` notebook.

+### Download the data

-**to use the current notebook, you need to download the FBI crime data**:
+**To use the current notebook, you need to download the FBI crime data**:

 1. Go to https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/downloads
 2. Scroll to section "Crime Incident-Based Data by State"